Alberto Bevilacqua

 Friendship Lost, his first book of poems, was published in 1961.
-Caliph, published in 1964, was his break-through novel.
+Caliph, published in 1964, was his breakthrough novel.
 The protagonist, Irene Corsini, imbued with his own sweet and energetic temperament, is one of the strongest female characters in Italian literature.
 His novel This Kind of Love won the Campiello Prize in 1966.
 In both This Kind of Love and Caliph, Bevilacqua oversaw the adaptations and productions of the film versions.
 This Kind of Love won Best Film at Cannes.

 Bevilacqua was also a poet.
 His writings have been translated throughout Europe, the United States, Brazil, China and Japan.
-In 2010, his seven "stories" as he likes to call them, are included in the Novels volume of the prestigious series "I Meridiani.”
+In 2010, his seven "stories" as he liked to call them, were included in the Novels volume of the prestigious series "I Meridiani.”

 Bevilacqua directed seven films between 1970 and 1999.
-His 1970 film La califfa was entered into the 1971 Cannes Film Festival.
+His 1970 film Lady Caliph was entered into the 1971 Cannes Film Festival.

 Bevilacqua, aged 79, died in Rome on 9 September 2013 from cardiac arrest.
 He had been hospitalized since 11 October 2012 for heart failure.